EmttER/Canvas-Demo/README.md

 4. you could write the data about the graphs in a ini file.
 For a line, it's the vertex of both sides; for a rectangle, it's the center spot, the width and the height; for the rounds, it's the center spot and the radius.

 5. Maybe I could add the function which support you change the graphs(?)

+if you have any questions and advice, please contact me :-)